It’s high time we start talking about how to avoid SARS brutality in Nigeria.

 That will lead you into trouble.

-SARS are aware of the possibility of someone being a Yahoo boy but using blogging to cover up his crimes.
+SARS are aware of the possibility of someone being a Yahoo boy but using blogging or other businesses to cover up his crimes.

 Being a blogger doesn’t mean you can’t be a criminal.